 If the student does not meet the requirements set forth in the Student Success Plan within the allotted time frame, a failing grade is earned.
-However, if it is determined by the field director or associate director/lead with input from the University of Utah practicum professor and/or field instructor, that there is a legitimate and compelling reason the student is not meeting the learning and professional objectives set forth in the success plan (typically a documented extenuating circumstance such as illness) the field director or associate director/lead, the University of Utah practicum professor, and field instructor may allow the student extra time to complete the success plan.
+However, if it is determined by the field director with input from the University of Utah practicum professor and/or field instructor, that there is a legitimate and compelling reason the student is not meeting the learning and professional objectives set forth in the success plan (typically a documented extenuating circumstance such as illness) the field director, practicum professor and field instructor may allow the student extra time to complete the success plan.
 It is important to note that outside employment or obligations are not considered legitimate and compelling reasons for the student not meeting the learning and professional objectives of field placement.